 Travel vaccinations are an essential part of keeping yourself healthy on your gap year, but how do you know which ones you really need to have?
-Going beyond the country specific vaccination recommendations, I will take you through the questions a travel nurse will consider so that you can ask them yourself and make an informed decision on which travel vaccines you should get and which you can safely leave for any given trip.
+Going beyond the country specific vaccination recommendations which will be determined by what risks are present in specific countries, I will take you through the questions a travel nurse will consider so that you can ask them yourself and make an informed decision on which travel vaccines you should get and which you can safely leave for any given trip.

-You should always make sure your routine vaccinations are up to date.
-These are not travel vaccinations, they are vaccinations that have been deemed essential enough for every day life that they are on many governmental routine vaccination programmes and are your first line of defence against diseases you will encounter all over the world, even at home.
+So with that in mind, first of all before even considering travel vaccinations you should always make sure your routine vaccinations are up to date.
+These are not travel vaccinations, they are vaccinations that have been deemed essential enough for every day life that they are on many governmental routine vaccination programmes and are your first line of defence against everyday common diseases you will encounter all over the world, even at home.

-Speaking with a travel health professional before you go is still always essential, as they can tailor this advice to your own individual needs and take into account things like your past medical history to give you very specific advice just for you.
+Speaking with a travel health professional before you go is still always essential, as these are specialists in this field and can tailor this advice to your own individual needs and take into account things like your past medical history to give you very specific advice just for you.

 It is still extremely important to take these professional recommendations seriously, and they will include the most up to date recommendations for which vaccinations are strongly recommended for specific destinations from sources such as the CDC and the World Health Organisation.

-However, when deciding for yourself whether you need specific vaccines or not, these are the main points you should consider.
+Once this is done you will then need to look at what is recommended for your specific destinations and what risks are present, so when deciding for yourself whether you need specific travelvaccines or not, these are the main points you should consider.

-Remember it is still important to speak with a qualified nurse or doctor when making these decisions, these points are only here to let you make an informed decision and a reliable risk assessment after that, because as health professionals we can only give recommendations.
-Sometimes those recommendations are very, very strong, sometimes they are more like suggestions, but ultimately it is up to you.
+Again, I want to stress that it is still important to speak with a qualified nurse or doctor when making these decisions, these points are only here to let you make an informed decision and a reliable risk assessment after that, because remember, as health professionals we can only give recommendations.
+Sometimes those recommendations are very, very strong, sometimes they are more like vague suggestions, but ultimately it is up to you.

 So what questions do you need to ask yourself?

-The most important thing you can do is try and determine what the actual risk of getting a vaccine preventable disease is.
+The most important thing you can do is try and determine what the actual risk of getting a vaccine preventable disease is and what are the potential consequences of you getting that disease even if the risk is low.

 Your own research from official websites such as the Travel Health Pro Website, formerly known as the National Travel Health Network And Centre (NaTHNaC), the CDC and obviously the World Health Organisation is essential.